I learned to program on a calculator

 }

-You are not trying to be clever with memory.
-You are trying not to disturb it unnecessarily.
+Philosophically, you are not trying to be clever with memory, you are trying to avoid disturbing it unnecessarily.

 When delegation collides with lifecycle

-If you want to shut down cleanly, you need a way to periodically regain control.
-Time bounds.
-Deadlines.
-Checkpoints where execution returns to user space and intent can be evaluated.
+If you want to shut down cleanly, you need a way to periodically regain control: time bounds, deadlines, and checkpoints where execution returns to user space and intent can be evaluated.

 The problem: blocked in the kernel